mukul-mschauhan/bigmart-sales/README.md

 - Step 3: open the vscode by writing the following code on gitbash terminal code .

+#### How to update the readme file

+- step1: write git add . on gitbash
+- step2: Pass the following command git commit -m "readme-updated"
+- step3: git push origin main
+  Refresh the repository and you will see that the readme file is updated.

 ### Creation of Template for Production Level Code

 - Note: We will be using os library to create folders and files.
 The list of the files created will be